kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 ---
 layout: post
-title:  "Jsing python for pre-production algorithm evaluation and analysis."
+title:  "Using python for pre-production algorithm evaluation and analysis."
 ---

 <!-- # Wrapping C++ code in Python for algorithm development & evaluation -->